hgaskins/portfolio/README.md

 portfolio
 =========

-This is a portfolio project that will make use of Jquery objects, dynamic display, responsive design through bootstrap and more.
+This is a portfolio project that will make use of jQuery objects, dynamic display, responsive design through bootstrap and more.
 Each day adding onto the next.

 Day 1
 -----